zonika/google-map-todo.js-web-0715-public/README.md

 1. Find the user's location using JavaScript
 2. Use the user's location to render a Google map

 [Here's a video](https://s3-us-west-2.amazonaws.com/readme-photos/google_map_todo.mov) of the functionality we're going for.
-To accomplish this todo, you will need to create a new Firefox profile and then alter the two files in the `public/javascripts` folder.
+To accomplish this todo, you will need set your latitude and longitude for the spec, to create a new Firefox profile, and alter the two files in the `public/javascripts` folder.

 ## Instructions

+## Location Setup

+If you are working on this todo at an address other than [11 Broadway, New York, NY](https://goo.gl/maps/c5T2z), [find](http://mygeoposition.com/) your latitude and longitude and replace the values in `spec/fixtures/student_position.json`.
+Make sure your new latitude and longitude values specify to the tens decimal place but no further (otherwise your tests might be too specific and fail).
+Also be sure to keep these values as strings.

 ### Test Setup